 Your best first step is to take the time to educate the intake individual(s) in your agency on the distinctions that there are for the different players in the intake continuum.
 Then, by giving context for this process you can make it abundantly clear how important it is for your agency to collect and record the correct information each and every time a new referral comes in.

-Not maintaining relationships with your referrers.
+Not maintaining relationships with your referrers

 Ignoring your referrers, even for a short time, can wither an otherwise vibrant referral network.
 At this time, when the home care industry is growing rapidly and new agencies are launching all the time, it’s critical that you maintain relationships with your referrers to ensure that your agency is always top of mind for them.

-Your best first step is to always respond with a thank-you note or call to your referrers when they send potential new clients your way.
-Over time it can also be a good idea to create automated reminders that prompt you to conduct quick check-ins with your referrers either over the phone or in person to maintain your on-going relationship.
+Your best first step is to always respond with a thank-you note or call your referrers when they send potential new clients your way.
+Over time it can also be a good idea to create automated reminders that prompt you to conduct quick check-ins with your referrers either over the phone or in-person to maintain your ongoing relationship.
 It offers you a chance to let them know how much you appreciate their recommendations and what it means to your business.
 It also gives you a chance to keep your referrers updated on any new improvements or services your agency may now be offering.

-If you are collecting all the right information about referrers when new clients come on-board, but you aren’t analyzing that data over time for strategic insights, you’re missing a major opportunity to further know and grow your business.
+If you are collecting all the right information about referrers when new clients come on board, but you aren’t analyzing that data over time for strategic insights, you’re missing a major opportunity to further know and grow your business.